COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Method

 and let $\hat \beta$ be the $\lceil (1-\alpha)(n+1) \rceil$-th smallest value among $\{R_1,\dots,R_n\}$, where $\alpha \in (0,1)$ is the user-specified mis-coverage level.

 Then, for a fresh test pair $(X_{n+1},Y_{n+1})$, the prediction set $S_{\hat\beta}(X_{n+1})$ satisfies

-\textit{Proof sketch.} Exchangeability of $(X_i,Y_i)$ ensures that the rank of the test score $R_{n+1}$ among $\{R_1,\dots,R_n,R_{n+1}\}$ is uniformly distributed; by construction of $\hat\beta$ and the nestedness assumption, the conformal guarantee holds.
-See Appendix~\ref{thm:split_conformal_proof} for full proof. \end{theorem}
+\textit{Proof sketch.} Exchangeability of $(X_i,Y_i)$ ensures that the rank of the test score $R_{n+1}$ among $\{R_1,\dots,R_n,R_{n+1}\}$ is uniformly distributed.
+By the construction of $S_\beta(x)$ as the range $[\min(\cdot), \max(\cdot)]$, the nestedness condition is satisfied by definition.
+Therefore, by construction of $\hat\beta$, the standard conformal guarantee holds.
+See Appendix~\ref{app:split_conformal_proof} for full proof. \end{theorem}

-\paragraph{Intuition.} Theorem~\ref{thm:split_conformal} can be understood as an instance of conformal risk control~\cite{angelopoulos2022conformal}, where the risk being controlled is the mis-coverage loss for a downstream metric, and the intervals generated by our perturbation scheme form the required nested family of prediction sets.
-Nestedness ensures that the sets $S_\beta(x)$ are weakly monotone with $\beta$.
-This property guarantees that increasing $\beta$ cannot exclude a previously covered label $Y$, so $R_i$ remains the minimal perturbation needed to include $Y_i$, analogous to residuals in standard CP.
-By exchangeability, the test score $R_{n+1}$ is equally likely to occupy any rank among the calibration scores, and the quantile construction of $\hat\beta$ ensures the $1-\alpha$ coverage.
+\paragraph{Intuition.} Our prediction set $S_\beta(x)$ is defined as the metric \emph{range} over the perturbation interval, which satisfies the nestedness condition required for CP.
+Our construction forms a \emph{conservative envelope} that explicitly accounts for any non-monotonic metric behavior within the perturbation interval.
+Our non-conformity score $R_i$ is then the minimal perturbation magnitude $\beta$ required for this envelope to contain the ground truth metric $Y_i$.